markjaquith/wp-help/readme.txt

 Edit the help document you want to be the default.
 Find the "WP Help" meta box.
 Check the checkbox, and save.
 This will now be the default document

+== Screenshots ==

+1. The Publishing Help screen, which lists and displays available help documents.

 == Changelog ==

 = 0.1 =